 - The ideal composition uses 2 to 3 glasses of water (400-500ml) for 1 cup (120gm) of rava.

 Storage & Carrying it Out

 Storage is not a problem for me when I make this super delicious breakfast.
 The reason is there’s no leftover.
-Even though upma is a tasty nashta still, you will have some of it left behind.
+So even though upma is a tasty nashta still, you will have some of it left behind.

-Now if that’s the case, I would recommend storing veg upma in an airtight glass container.
+If that’s the case, I would recommend storing veg upma in an airtight glass container.
 I prefer glass containers over plastic ones.
-Toss it into the refrigerator and reheat when you want to eat it again.
+Then, toss it into the refrigerator and reheat it when you want to eat it again.

 Bring down the refrigerated veg upma to room temperature first before heating it.
-Sprinkle some water and mix well the leftover veg upma in a nonstick pan or kadhai when heating.
+Then, sprinkle some water and mix the leftover veg upma in a nonstick pan or kadhai when heating.

-Packing the upma in kids school tiffin box or office lunch box requires less special attention and care.
-Because it will be consumed quickly, yet, use containers that keep the food fresh and warm when carrying out at office or school.
+Packing the upma in kids’ school tiffin or office lunch boxes requires less special attention and care.
+Because it will be consumed quickly, use containers that keep the food fresh and warm when carried out at the office or school.